luvluvdt3/Blender-Donut/Blender/BLENDER.md

 - Walls
   - Create materials
-  - Choose the wall behind then `Assign` it to the black-colored material
+  - Choose the wall behind then `Assign` it to the black-colored material to control lighting
     ![Alt text](image-107.png)
+  - But can also add `Light->Aria` instead

 - Download Models
   - Download & unzip it